camroga/jonaprieto.github.io/README.md

 $ npm install --global gulp
 ```

-- `biber` ( to format the bibliography )
+- `biber` ( to format the bibliography, this is a latex requirement )

 ```
 $ tlmgr install biber
 ```

-Once you have all these programs installed, to generate the site
-run the following commands:

 - Install any missing dependency (ruby gems)